jfch/CAP-3nodeNoSQL/Readme.md

-Only the source code for CP(Master/Slave mode) is included.
+Only the source code for CP(MongoDB Master/Slave mode) is included.

 -add shore DB nosql code on the github to run this program.